MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-runbooks.md

 ## Automate runbooks

-You can automate runbooks using SMA, provided that you have configured SMA to use SPF,using the `Set\-SCSPFEventRegisration and Get\-SCSPFEventRegistation` cmdlets.
+You can automate runbooks using SMA, if you have configured SMA to use SPF, using the `Set\-SCSPFEventRegisration and Get\-SCSPFEventRegistation` cmdlets.
 This is shown in the following example:

 ```powershell
 PS C:\> # This command sets a runbook to be invoked when the Create event for a new virtual machine is raised.